BornToDoStuff/BornToDoStuff.github.io/_posts/armor/2017-01-02-augmiers-handaxe-accelerator.md

   - Orb
 item_idea:
 item_co_creator:
-item_updates: [2018-05-31, 2019-02-25]
+item_updates: [2018-05-31, 2019-02-25, 2021-09-07]
-item_updated: 2019-02-25
+item_updated: 2021-09-07
-last_modified_at: 2019-02-25
+last_modified_at: 2021-09-07
 ---

-This round metal shield is very thick and has an orb embedded within its center surrounded by reinforcing bands.
-There is a slot on the back of the shield, through which you can clearly see that the shield is hollow.
+This reinforced metal shield has a crystal orb embedded in its center.
+On the left side there is a slot, through which you can see it is obviously hollow, and just underneath it is a phrase inscribed in gnomish.

-If you insert a light thrown weapon into the slot the orb begins to glow and a distinct whirring noise can be heard from the shield.
-While the orb is glowing as an action you can point your shield arm at a target and speak the command word inscribed under the slot in gnomish.
-When you do so the weapon you put into the shield is expelled as if it melds directly through the metal with a range of 80/320.
-Make a ranged attack against the target, if you have proficiency with shields you have proficiency with this attack.
-On a successful hit you deal 2d6 damage of the weapon's damage type.
+If you insert a weapon with the properties light and thrown into the slot the crystal begins to glow and a distinct whirring can be heard from the shield.
+As an action you can point the shield at a target and speak the command word expelling the weapon violently.
+Make a ranged attack (range 80/320) against the target, with proficiency if you have proficiency with shields.
+On a hit you deal 2d6 damage of the weapon's damage type.

-After one minute or if you insert another weapon into the slot during this time the weapon(s) shatter and the orb and whirring die down.
+After one minute, or if you insert another weapon into the slot during this time, the weapon(s) shatter and the whirring stops.